 GCSC Articulation: Up to 45 of the CST college credits in classroom, lab skills and clinical experience may be granted by submission of the external packet which includes a validated current nationally accredited credential such as proof of certification as a surgical technologist (CST).
-The remaining SFA credits and 8 credits of anatomy and physiology with labs must be successfully completed for the SFA college credit certificate by either transfer or actual enrollment.
-For those desiring an AS degree, an additional 15credits including the general education courses (ENC1101, social science, math, and a humanities course) and the 3 additional college credits are required by transfer or successfully completed to earn the SFA2-AS degree.
+An associate in science degree is available by completing additional college credit courses (See SFA2-AS).